 In light of the nationwide spike in heroin use, heroin addiction is surely one of the most important addictions that we treat.
 Our unique and inclusive approach to helping individuals who suffer from heroin and painkiller addiction begins with heroin detox treatment.
 One of the main features of heroin detox treatment at Malvern is the fact that we pair each of our patients with a primary counselor while still completing detox treatment.
 Although we don’t require it, we allow and encourage participation in residential treatment classes as well as our various specialty groups, including trauma group and eye-movement desensitization and reprocessing (EMDR) therapy.

 Of course, we offer detox treatment for many more types of opioid addiction than just heroin.
-Patients beginning the Malvern 90-Day Model can receive detoxification treatment for addiction to hydrocodone, oxycodone, hydromorphone, tramadol, oxymorphone, morphine, fentanyl, methadone, buprenorphine, and numerous others.
+Patients beginning the Malvern Model of Care can receive detoxification treatment for addiction to hydrocodone, oxycodone, hydromorphone, tramadol, oxymorphone, morphine, fentanyl, methadone, buprenorphine, and numerous others.
 As with alcohol detoxification, we may offer patients special medications to aid in the opioid detoxification process, which lessens the intensity of withdrawal and helps patients to build a foundation for lifelong recovery.

 Clinical Benzodiazepine Detox Beyond Compare